 Databases are made up of a series of tables, each of which stores their own records.

-INSERT statement.
+In order to add a new record to a table, we use an SQL INSERT statement.
 This allows us to add a record containing specific values to a column of our choosing.
-Here’s the syntax for an

 Here’s an example of an SQL INSERT command in action:

 INSERT INTO company_departments (name, department_id) VALUES ('Payroll', 5);